paritytech/research/docs/Polkadot/security/keys/index.md

 ## old

-First, a high-level view of the various signing keys planned for use in Polkadot is needed.
+First, a high-level view of the signing keys planned for use in Polkadot would be helpful.
 The discussion can then shift toward the certificate chain that links staked account keys to the session keys used for the proof-of-stake design.
 In other words, the goal is to lay out the key questions surrounding the "glue" between keys roles, but this first requires introducing the full spectrum of those roles.

 There are roughly four cryptographic layers in Polkadot:

  - [*Account keys*](1-accounts.md) are owned by users and tied to a single DOT-denominated account on Polkadot.
 Accounts may be staked/bonded, unstaked/unbonded, or in the process of unstaking/unbonding.
-However, only an unstaked/unbonded account key can transfer DOTs between accounts ([more](1-accounts-more.md)).
+However, only an unstaked/unbonded account key can transfer DOT between accounts ([more](1-accounts-more.md)).
  - [*Nomination*](2-staking.md) establishes a certificate chain between staked (or bonded) account keys and the session keys used by nodes for block production and validation.
-Since nominator keys cannot transfer DOTs, they serve to insulate account keys that may remain air-gapped from the nodes actively operating on the internet.
+Since nominator keys cannot transfer DOT, they serve to insulate account keys that may remain air-gapped from the nodes actively operating on the internet.
  - [*Session keys*](3-session.md) consist of multiple keys grouped together to provide the various signing functions required by validators.
 These include several types of VRF keys.
  - [*Transport layer static keys*](https://forum.web3.foundation/t/transport-layer-authentication-libp2ps-secio/69) are used by libp2p to authenticate connections between nodes.
 These should either be certified by the session key or potentially incorporated directly into the session key.